dityudha/django-rest-api/README.md

 ### Start Frontend

-Go to frontend directory and run "npm start"<br/>
+Go to frontend directory and run "npm install"<br/>
+and after that run "npm start"<br/>
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Migrate Database